ietf-wg-cellar/matroska-specification/tagging.md

 ## Tag Formatting

 * The TagName SHOULD always be written in all capital letters and contain no space.
-* The fields with dates SHOULD have the following format: YYYY-MM-DD HH:MM:SS.MSS YYYY = Year, -MM = Month, -DD = Days, HH = Hours, :MM = Minutes, :SS = Seconds, :MSS = Milliseconds.
+* The fields with dates SHOULD have the following format: YYYY-MM-DD hh:mm:ss.mss YYYY = Year, MM = Month, DD = Days, HH = Hours, mm = Minutes, ss = Seconds, mss = Milliseconds.
 To store less accuracy, you remove items starting from the right.
 To store only the year, you would use, "2004".
 To store a specific day such as May 1st, 2003, you would use "2003-05-01".
 * Fields that require a Float SHOULD use the "." mark instead of the "," mark.
 To display it differently for another local, applications SHOULD support auto replacement on display.
 Also, a thousandths separator SHOULD NOT be used.
 * For currency amounts, there SHOULD only be a numeric value in the Tag.
 Only numbers, no letters or symbols other than ".".
 For instance, you would store "15.59" instead of "$15.59USD".